JetBrains/teamcity-documentation/topics/security-notes.md

 ## Security Risks Evaluation

-Here are some notes on different security-related aspects:
+Here are the notes on different security-related aspects:
 * [Man-in-the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) concerns:
     * Between the TeamCity server and the user's web browser: It is advised to [use HTTPS](using-https-to-access-teamcity-server.md) for the TeamCity server.
 During login, TeamCity transmits the user login password in an encrypted form with a moderate encryption level.
     * Between a TeamCity agent and the TeamCity server: see [this section](setting-up-and-running-additional-build-agents.md#Agent-Server+Data+Transfers).